Skip to main content

 Booking field setup example showing 'Additional details' and 'Placeholder text' examples.

-Booking details section during checkout showing the 'For internal use only' field.
+Attendee details section during checkout showing the 'For internal use only' field.

-To do this, you'll need to locate the booking by selecting Bookings from the left-hand dashboard menu, then searching for your booking using the list, or add information into the Search field and select the Search button to generate your results:
+2. Search for your booking using the list, or add information into the Search field and select the Search button to generate your results:

 Bookings tab with arrow pointing at the 'Search' field, showing users where they can add search information.

+7. Select Save changes once finished.
 The updated information will then appear next to the field title:

 💬 Any questions or feedback?
 There are two ways to get in touch: